tim-devereux/TLS_Workshop/README.md

 # Overview

 Welcome to the TLS workshop Git repository!
-This repository contains detailed instructions on extracting tree metrics from terrestrial laser scanner (TLS) point clouds using RayCloudTools (RCT) and Python.
+This repository contains detailed instructions on extracting tree metrics from terrestrial laser scanner (TLS) point clouds using RayCloudTools (RCT) and Python notebooks.

-Before cloning this repository and runnning the Python notebooks, it will be nesessary to install VSCode, WSL and Apptainer.
+Before cloning this repository and running the Python notebooks, it will be nesessary to install VSCode, WSL and Apptainer.
 To start, follow the instuctions below.

 ---

 ## Required Software

-This markdown document will guide you through installing [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install), [Apptainer](https://apptainer.org/), and [VSCode](https://code.visualstudio.com/) on a Windows machine.
+This markdown will guide you through installing [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install), [Apptainer](https://apptainer.org/), and [VSCode](https://code.visualstudio.com/) on a Windows machine.

 WSL enables you to run a Linux distribution alongside your Windows operating system without needing a virtual machine.
 Since a significant amount of scientific research is conducted using Linux, it is an essential skill for learning new technologies.